Summer 2008

 Collaborative thoughts, written with mountain people's input, in an effort to define our being and purpose.

 When people are treated with the utmost care, they learn to feel worthy of reverence; they realize that they have absolute value.
-In order to establish yourself, you must help others establish themselves.
+In order to AUTHENTICATE yourself, you must help others establish themselves.
 Bridging difference requires some emptying of self-importance.

 How we look and gaze upon each other at the onset of every single day is an important exercise and discipline, suspend judgment and comparison.
 Comparison is a negative form of competition that leads to aggression and separation.
 Unfortunately, many only see the world through themselves.
 Our people in spite of having less, they have not lost themselves, in fact they have developed more compassion for all.